 The carrier or essential oils may lead to sensitivities, allergies, irritations, breakouts or clogged pores.
 Stop using the serum immediately.

 - a 60ml/2oz container, jar or bottle

 - Add the essential oils (see notes) to a 60ml/2oz jar, container or bottle.
 Top up with carrier oil(s).

 - Give it a little shake to mix all the oils.

 - Store your serum in a cupboard, preferably out of the sun.

-- Apply a few drops of the face serum to your face and massage it into your skin for about a minute (or longer!)
+- Apply a few drops of the face serum to your face and massage it into your skin for about a minute.
 This serum is a great overnight treatment and also works well together with a Gua Sha Massage.